Building or Rebuilding in a Flood Hazard Area

 Why Compliance Matters

 FEMA requires local governments to enforce floodplain regulations to remain eligible for the National Flood Insurance Program (NFIP).
+These requirements help protect residents, support safer rebuilding practices, and maintain access to affordable flood insurance.

 Rebuilding Smart

 If your home has flooded once, it can flood again.
+Rather than simply repairing damage, consider elevating or rebuilding to higher standards to better protect your property from future storms.

-• Increase property value and safety
+• Increase property value and improve safety